andrewchambers/bupstash/doc/man/bupstash-restore.1.md

 The restore command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.

+## SPARSE FILES

+If a file was detected as sparse during 'put', the restore command will restore it as sparse, but it should be noted the restore command will not delete an existing file with the correct checksum in order to recreate it as sparse.

 ## OPTIONS

 * --into PATH: